brimdata/zed/pkg/zson/docs/spec.md

 accompanies each data value.

-The ZSON design [is also motivated by](./rationale.md) and maintains backward compatibility with the original [Zeek ASCII TSV log format](https://docs.zeek.org/en/stable/examples/logs/).
+The ZSON design [is also motivated by](./rationale.md) and maintains backward compatibility with the original [default Zeek log format](https://docs.zeek.org/en/stable/examples/logs/).

 ## ZSON format

-ZSON is a UTF-8 encoded stream of "lines" where each line is terminated by newline.
+ZSON is a UTF-8 encoded stream of "lines" where each line is terminated by a newline.
 Each line is either a directive or a value.

 Directives and values, in turn, come in two flavors: regular and legacy.